anezm12/Azure-Manufactory-Company/README.md

 ![datafactory pipeline](https://github.com/anezm12/Azure-Manufactory-Company/assets/101163640/ea7069ce-29bc-437c-b94f-3b46daba138c)

 This pipeline counts with four activities including one 'Copy data' activity inside of the 'ForEach'.
 The connection between SQL Server and Azure Data Factory was made through self-hosted integration runtime.
 Each activity was connected by a success arrow.
 To select only the sales tables the lookup activity had a query inside the settings (SQL query available in SQL queries folder).

+## Azure Databricks

+For databricks I created three notebooks one for all mouthing with each container needed.
+A second one to perform the first level of transformation, which consists of transforming the date type from "YYYY-MM-DD HH:mm:ss.SSS." to a simpler one “YYYY-MM-DD”.
+The second one, it was needed to transform all column titles from all tables, ‘ThisIsAnExample’ to ‘This_Is_An_Example’.

+Compute setting:

+Summary
+1 Driver
+14 GB Memory, 4 Cores
+Runtime
+13.3.x-scala2.12
+Standard_DS3_v2
+0.75 DBU/h

+----- Check the notebooks in Databricks folder -----